1976–77 in Belgian football: European competitions

-Club Brugge KV beat FC Steaua Bucuresti of Romania in the first round of the 1976–77 European Champion Clubs' Cup (won 2-1 at home, drew 1-1 away).
+Club Brugge KV beat Steaua Bucuresti of Romania in the first round of the 1976–77 European Champion Clubs' Cup (won 2-1 at home, drew 1-1 away).

 In the second round, they surprisingly eliminated Real Madrid CF of Spain (drew 0-0 away, won 2-0 at home).

 In the quarter-finals, they could not beat Borussia Mönchengladbach of West Germany and were thus eliminated (drew 2-2 away, lost 0-1 at home).

 For the first time, Belgium had 2 clubs in the 1976-77 European Cup Winners' Cup, with RSC Anderlechtois qualified as the competition holder and K Lierse SK being qualified as Belgian Cup finalist (since the Cup winner, RSC Anderlechtois, was already qualified).

 In the first round, RSC Anderlechtois beat Roda JC of the Netherlands (won 2-1 at home, 3-2 away), but K Lierse SK were eliminated by HNK Hajduk Split of Yugoslavia (won 1-0 at home, lost 0-3 away).